Macb3th/dartlang.org/src/site/docs/tutorials/connect-dart-html/index.markdown

 The argument to query(), a string, is a CSS selector that identifies the object.
-Most commonly CSS selectors are classes, identifiers, or attributes.
+Most commonly CSS selectors specify classes, identifiers, or attributes.
 We'll look at these in a little more detail later, when we add a CSS file to the mini app.
 In this case RipVanWinkle is the unique ID for a paragraph element